What a pity! We know. But fear not, we found the 3 best and coolest hostels in Tokyo, Japan for you.

 What’s the best party hostel in Tokyo?

 If you are looking for a definite answer on what is the best party hostel in Tokyo?
-Well, the best party hostel in Tokyo is Kaisu hostel.
+Well, one top of all best party hostels in Tokyo are

 It is the most social, chill place to have a beer on their in-house bar and mingle.